SOF3/dynec/book/src/ch2-archetypes.md

 e.g. if an entity has a "location" and "speed" component, it is considered as an entity that can move and is looped by the system that requests these components.
+The set of components created for an entity is called its "archetype", which is comparable to "classes" in OOP.

 In dynec, entities are *statically archetyped*, which means the possible components of an entity is *known* and *fixed* from creation.
 In the analogy of rows and columns, an archetype is similar to a table.
+As such, different archetypes have their own entity IDs.

 What if we want to add/remove components for an entity? dynec still supports optional components,